All online shoppers want free shipping and returns, but not all eCommerce businesses are able to offer it.

 Free delivery doesn’t make sense for certain items

-It’s simple: small lightweight items such as jewelry, makeup or small accessories are cheaper to ship than larger ones.
-But that doesn’t mean it makes sense to only offer free shipping on those SKUs.
+Small lightweight items such as jewelry, makeup or small accessories are cheaper to ship than larger ones.
+But that doesn’t mean it makes sense to only offer free shipping on those items.
 Consider high-margin items that not only have a low shipping cost, but also enough markup to offset shipping fees.

 Customers are used to free shipping thresholds

-Let’s face it: free shipping on everything all the time is not sustainable.
+Let’s face it, free shipping on everything all the time isn’t sustainable.
 Setting a minimum order value can encourage larger orders and reduce risk.
 According to UPS, 48 percent of shoppers add items to their cart to qualify for free shipping.

 The bottom line

 Thanks to Amazon, consumers expect fast, free delivery—and that’s unlikely to change any time soon.
 But it doesn’t mean that your online store has to offer it, too, especially if it’s going to hurt your bottom line.

 That being said, the promise of free shipping and returns provides an incentive for first-time visitors to become paying customers.
 From there, focus on nurturing the post-purchase relationship and turn those new leads into loyal customers.

 It sounds obvious but sending shoppers an order confirmation and thanking them for their business is a must-do.
 Go one step further and provide some value-added content they won’t expect to receive, such as a support manual, a how-to video or an ebook on a related topic.